compromise-evident/rolling-code/README.md

 Set absurd_protection_against_cryptanalysis to true.
 It writes only one of 1,000 items from randomness[] to file "Code" per round.
 It's very slow, and code_length_in_thousands simply becomes "actual code length."
-Whether or not you set it to true, you can always communicate just the code hash so as not to expose the code for authentication.
+Whether or not you set it to true, if you don't want the code exposed, communicate only its hash for authentication.

 <br>
 <br>